 - Have your clear aligners fitted and receive the next few sets to change fortnightly

-For a full rundown of Invisalign and how it can help, we have an article that has everything you need to know.
+For a full rundown of Invisalign treatment and how it can help, check out our guide to Invisalign invisible braces.

 How are ClearCorrect and Invisalign the same?

-There are many similarities between the two systems of clear aligners.
-When you look at both of the devices, they look alike, in that they are made of a clear plastic and moulded to closely to fit your teeth.
+There are many similarities between the two systems of clear aligners, and indeed with many other Invisalign competitors.
+They look alike, in that they are made of a clear plastic and moulded to closely to fit your teeth.